At a glance

 3rd Offense PAC in Wisconsin Penalties

-• Mandatory participation in a sobriety program or IID installation.
+• Ignition Interlock Device: Mandatory for 2-3 years, or enrollment in a sobriety program

 How to Beat a OWI, PAC Case in Wisconsin